-If you are going to fish deeper water for bass, folks often will think of using a weighted soft plastic like a worm, lizard or jig.
-However the same major advantage that a crankbait has in working shallow-water bass applies to deeper water areas.
-This of course is the ability to cover greater areas of water in a given period of time.
-The speed of covering given types of cover, and depths allow you the critical advantage of working through variables which enable you to establish a reproducible pattern.
+When fishing deeper water for bass, folks often think of using a weighted soft plastic like a worm, lizard, or jig.
+However, the same significant advantage that a crankbait has in working shallow-water bass applies to deeper-water areas.
+This, of course, is the ability to cover greater areas of water in a given period.
+In addition, the speed of covering given types of cover and depths allows you to work through variables and establish a reproducible pattern.

-If you are going to seriously fish a deep crankbait consider the advantages of using a snap for attaching the plug to the line.
-It gives you an advantage of not only being able to change plugs quickly without retying each time, but also gives your bait another pivot point for greater wiggle on retrieve.
+If you're serious about fishing a deep crankbait, consider the advantages of using a snap for attaching the plug to the line.
+It gives you the advantage of being able to change plugs quickly without retying each time and giving your bait another pivot point for greater wiggle on the retrieve.

 A common concern for folks using a crankbait is that they will hang up.
 Of course you will hang up, so it is wise to use a sufficiently heavy line to feel comfortable that you will be able to get most of your lures free.
 As I mentioned, the more you use a crank, the more you will get the feel, and the more often you will "feel" your way through the brush on the retrieve.

 Unless you have a friend at the factory, you may have noticed that the lures I have described aren't free.
 So you may want to invest in buying a lure retriever.
 These gems won't take long to pay for themselves in reducing lost baits.
 Most tackle shops have various versions, or you can build one from a saltwater lead and a couple of dog collar drop chains dangling from the lead.
 These will often foul-hook the plug if the lead doesn't knock the bait loose on the drop.
 Either way, you are usually back in business.